 The Australian Sikh Games is a national event held during Easter each year.
-The event attracts over one thousand athletes and up to 45,000 spectators over three days.
+The event attracts over three thousand athletes and over 100,000 spectators over three days.
 The purpose of the Australian Sikh Games is to:

 - Promote the values of the Sikh faith